 - ⏲ A total travel time countdown.
 I set this timer when I leave my home.
 It is set for the my total travel time – the timer goes off at the time that I expect to be checking into my destination hotel, hostel, or Airbnb.
 This time really helps me get through marathon 24hr+ travel days.

 - ⏳ An individual flight timer I set after boarding.
 Being able to know how much time is left in my flight really helps me tolerate the discomfort of flying.

-💡 Hint: Pro tip from a therapist (Yep, that’s my day job).
-Setting a timer after boarding isn’t just helpful for knowing when to take a bathroom break or if you have time to start another movie, timers have a pretty powerful effect on soothing brains during unpleasant experiences a long flight in economy seats.
+💡 Hint: Setting a timer after boarding isn’t just helpful for knowing when to take a bathroom break or if you have time to start another movie, timers have a pretty powerful effect mentally.
 When we can see a timer counting down, it helps our brains relax.
 Because we can see time taking away, brains are less likely to fall into the trap of flight-related anxiety.